 Our course, which is approved by the Health and Care Professions Council (HCPC) uses a variety of innovative activities and placements.
 On graduation you will be ready to apply to the HCPC for registration as a speech and language therapist.

+Speech and language therapists support people of all ages who have communication and/or swallowing difficulties.
 Delivered at the West Midlands’ only training site for speech and language therapists - and the largest provider of qualified staff to the NHS and social care professions - this course is designed to prepare you to achieve excellence and professional autonomy in clinical practice.